colbyj/bride-of-frankensystem/docs/building/monitoring_data.rst

 Results Analysis
 ----------------

-``/admin/results`` calculates descriptive statistics (N, min/max, mean, median, standard deviation, standard error, variance) for every numeric field, grouped by condition.
-The page is cached for two minutes.

-For each numeric field, ``/admin/results_boxplot/<field_name>`` renders an interactive Plotly.js box plot showing the distribution by condition, with outliers, zoom, pan, and hover tooltips.
+``/admin/results`` groups every response field by condition and splits them into two tables, both cached for two minutes:

+- **Summary Statistics** — continuous measurements (sliders, number fields, numeric calculations).
+Shows N, min/max, mean, median, standard deviation, standard error, and variance.
+- **Response Counts** — discrete responses (true/false, radio-list and drop-down selections, checklist flags, radio-grid cells, and free text).
+Shows the number of distinct responses and the total.
+Free-text "other" answers each appear as their own response.

+Selecting a field opens ``/admin/results/<field_name>``, an interactive Plotly.js chart by condition with zoom, pan, and hover tooltips: a box plot (with outliers) for a continuous field, or a grouped bar histogram for a count field, alongside a per-condition table.

 Questionnaire Management
 ------------------------